Functional Dyspepsia (FD)

 or ulcers, you need further medical assessment and treatment.

-- The latest edition is available as a 2016 eBook for download.
+- The latest edition is available as an eBook for download.

 Nutrient Formulas and Printed books are shipped from Alpha Online to all destinations in Canada and USA.
 Prices are listed in Canadian dollars.